tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 **👀 Observation:** Extensions don't run and likewise aren't displayed.
 Also probably a conscious decision.

 **👀 Observation:** Same-origin (or in-[scope](https://developer.mozilla.org/en-US/docs/Web/Manifest/scope) if a manifest exists) links are handled in-app, cross-origin (or out-of-[scope](https://developer.mozilla.org/en-US/docs/Web/Manifest/scope) if a manifest exists) links open in the default browser.
 A notable exception are OAuth flow links, which are handled in-app based on a heuristic.
+Links opened via `window.open()` will always open in the web app.

 If a user navigates to an already installed app in Safari, a prompt is displayed that invites the user to **Open in web app**.